robbelouwet/masterthesis-forkskinny/weekly_reports/week8.md

   cores etc.) I think
   this is because of overhead that the for loop gives, because the loop iterator needs to be checked, incremented and cached etc. on every iteration, but this is just a guess.
+- Measuring execution time exactly w.r.t. amount of cpu cycles can be done if I switch to a 32 bit arduino or something, but setting up this device would take time, and development would progress slower (less convenient development environment).
+Since the functions we want to measure are ridiculously simple and small, I found it best to just inspect the amount and the sort of instructions generated.
+Later on, we can move to 32-bit or even 8-bit microcontrollers.
+SIMD also doesn't appear to offer and extra speedup at the moment, the problem is not that it's slow, it's that the vanilla bit sliced lsfr is ridiculously fast (6 instructions for up to 64 cells!).